DigitalShoestringSolutions/ShoestringAssembler/README.md

 Sensing=feature/recipe-lite
 Sensing=feature/recipe-lite
 ```
 This will create two Sensing Service Modules in your Solution.
-They can be on the same or different branches.
+They can be on the same or different branches/tags.
 When assembled, the Sensing Service Module will be cloned first into `ServiceModules/Sensing` and then also into `ServiceModules/Sensing2`